China to send three astronauts to space station early on Saturday | Technology

 China to send three astronauts to space station early on Saturday

-It will be the second of four planned crewed missions to the station which is due to be completed by the end of next year.
-The Shenzhou-13 spacecraft will be launched at 00:23 a.m.
-Beijing time (1623 GMT) on Saturday, Lin Xiqiang, spokesman of the China Manned Space Program, told reporters.
+China will send three astronauts to an unfinished space station early on Saturday, including the first female crew member to visit the station, where they are due to stay for six months.
+It will be the second of four planned crewed missions to the station, which is due to be completed by the end of next year.

 - Country: